TUW-GEO/pygeobase/docs/index.rst

 This new class ``PickleImg`` will read a pickled dictionary of data from the given filename.
-For the representation of the longitude and latitude of each datapoint ``pygeogrids`` can be used but a regular numpy array would also do.
+For the representation of the longitude and latitude of each datapoint the attributes of a :class:`pygeogrids.grids.BasicGrid` object can be used but a regular numpy array would also do.

 The next code snippet shows how this newly written class can be used in an implementation of :class:`pygeobase.io_base.MultiTemporalImageBase`: